forvalho/household/README.md

 ## Features

 ### 🎯 Tasks Board Interface
-- **Modern UI**: Clean, responsive design with Bootstrap 5
+- **Modern UI**: Clean, responsive design with Bootstrap 5.
-- **Always-Visible Actions**: Assign and Move buttons are always shown, with unavailable options disabled
+- **Kanban Board**: A drag-and-drop interface for managing tasks, with columns for Unassigned, To Do, In Progress, Done, and Skipped.
+- **Equal-Height Columns**: All columns on the board dynamically adjust to the same height for a clean, symmetrical layout.
-- **Visual Task Management**: Color-coded difficulty levels and user assignments
+- **Visual Task Management**: Color-coded difficulty levels and user assignments.
-- **Compact Cards**: Optimized task cards for better information density
+- **Compact Cards**: Optimized task cards for better information density.

 ### 👥 User Management
-- **Role-based Access**: Admin and regular user roles
+- **Role-based Access**: Admin and regular user roles.
 - **Family Profiles**: Add household members with customizable avatars
 - **Secure Authentication**: BCrypt password hashing
 - **Modern Admin Interface**: Sidebar navigation for better organization